Pian Upe Wildlife Reserve, Cheetahs, Wildlife and Safari Planning

 Roan antelope in Pian Upe Wildlife Reserve

 Another rare animal is the roan antelope.
-This is a big antelope with ears that look like tassels.
+This is a large antelope with tassel-like ears.
 You will not find it in any other park in Uganda.
 It is a prize for any person who loves nature.

 Tracking cheetahs is not like a normal game drive.
 It takes time and patience.
 We start very early in the morning.
 The air is cool, and the sun is just coming up.
 We drive slowly across the plains.
 We look

 for movements in the grass.
 Cheetahs are active in the morning and evening.
 They do not like the hot midday sun.
 We often check the Napedet area.
 This area has shorter grass and many small hills.
 The rangers from the Uganda Wildlife Authority are very helpful.
-They know the habits of the cats.
+They know the cats’ habits.
 They look for tracks in the sand.
 If we find a fresh kill, we know the cheetah is nearby.
 You must stay in the car when you find them.
 Cheetahs are shy and will run away if they feel scared.
-Seeing one hunt is a rare thing.
+Seeing one hunt is rare.
 They use their speed to catch small antelopes.
 It is a fast and exciting event.
 You should bring good binoculars.
 They help you see the details of their spots and their tear marks.

 Enquire Now

 Pian Upe is not just about animals.
-It has a lot of history too.
+It has a rich history as well.
 The Napedet caves are a great place to visit.
 These caves are high up on a rocky hill.
 You have to hike for about two hours to reach them.
 The path is steep in some places.
-You should wear good shoes with a grip.
+You should wear good, grippy shoes.
 As you climb, the view of the plains gets better.
 You can see all the way to Mount Elgon on a clear day.
 Inside the caves, you will see old rock art.
-These paintings were made by people a long time ago.
+These paintings were created by people long ago.
 They show pictures of animals and people.
 It is like a history lesson on a wall.
 The rangers explain what the drawings mean.
 Some show how people used to hunt.
 Others show their beliefs.
 The air inside the caves is cool.
 It is a nice break from the sun.
 We usually take a packed lunch and eat it at the cave entrance.
-It is one of the best spots for a picnic in the whole reserve.
+It is one of the best picnic spots in the entire reserve.

 Going to Pian Upe takes some work.
-It is about 8 or 9 hours from Kampala.
+It is approximately 8-9 hours from Kampala.
 Most people drive through Mbale city.
 The road from Mbale to the reserve is now being fixed.
 This makes the trip faster than before.
 You need a 4×4 car.
 The roads inside the reserve are dirt tracks.
 They can get very muddy if it rains.
 A small car will get stuck.

-In 2026, the Uganda Wildlife Authority set new fees.
+The Uganda Wildlife Authority set new fees.
 For foreign visitors, the entry fee is 35 dollars per person for 24 hours.
-If you are a resident, it is 25 dollars.
+If you are a resident, the fee is $ 25.
 East African citizens pay 15,000 shillings.
 You also have to pay for the car.
 A local car costs 30,000 shillings.
 A foreign car costs more.
 You can pay these fees at the gate or at the main office in Kampala.
 We suggest paying in Kampala to save time at the gate.

 You should also think about the cost of a ranger.
 A ranger helps you find the animals and keeps you safe.
 They cost about 20 dollars per day.
 This is money well spent.
 They have radios and talk to other rangers.
-This is how we find the cheetahs quickly.
-If you want to go for a night drive, that is an extra cost.
+This is how we quickly locate the cheetahs.
+If you want to take a night drive, there is an additional cost.
 Night drives are great for seeing hyenas and owls.

 Safaris to Pian Upe